Sue's Volunteering Story

 In April 2011 Hearing Dogs was lucky enough to welcome Sue with open arms into our volunteering family.
 Sue had endured a tough few years prior to joining Hearing Dogs, suffering from serious health issues and numerous surgeries and was forced to take early retirement on health grounds.

-Sue left the Grange with an 8 week old Cocker Spaniel puppy, her first of four puppies she's had for full training.
+Sue left the training centre, The Grange with an 8 week old Cocker Spaniel puppy, her first of four puppies she's had for full training.
 “The presence of a puppy gave me a new found sense of purpose”, Sue stated, and has transformed her retirement to no-end.
 Although a daunting prospect initially, the puppy came with a care manual and more importantly a Hearing Dog Trainer who supported Sue and the puppy all the way through it’s training.

-The latest puppy Sue has trained, Buffy, a golden Cockerpoo (as pictured above) who stayed with Sue whilst she learnt her life-changing sound work, has recently been placed with a recipient.
+The latest puppy Sue has trained, Buffy, a golden Cockerpoo (pictured above) who stayed with Sue whilst she learnt her life-changing sound work, has recently been placed with a recipient.
 Sue was delighted to receive a message from Buffy’s recipient who said, “She has completely changed my life and I am so happy to have her!”
 This pays dividence to the dedication, time and love given to Buffy from Sue whilst in her care.

-Sue now volunteers with Hearing Dogs, not just as a brilliant puppy socialiser, but also in giving talks at local groups like Brownies, Guides, and colleges as well as getting involved in numerous fundraising activities!
+Sue now volunteers with Hearing Dogs, not just as a brilliant volunteer puppy trainer, but also in giving talks at local groups like Brownies, Guides, and colleges as well as getting involved in numerous fundraising activities!
 Despite her momentous achievements, the ever-humble Sue comments, “You hear about the dogs changing the recipients lives, but on-the-side of this, the puppies have certainly changed mine!”
 One thing’s for certain, Hearing Dogs is eternally grateful for the hard work of Sue and the powers of fate that led her to our volunteering doorstep!

 Psst!
 Don’t miss all the latest Hearing Dogs news…